SummaryRead the full fact sheet

 Prescription medicines can cause side effects

 All medicines can cause unwanted side effects.
-For example, antibiotics such as those in the sulfonamide and penicillin families cause allergic reactions in around five per cent of the population.
+For example, some antibiotics can cause allergic reactions in around five per cent of the population.
 Skin rashes are a common reaction.
-However, whether a reaction is caused by the medicine or the illness that it is used to treat is sometimes difficult to tell.
+But, it is not always easy to tell if the reaction is caused by the medicine or the illness.

 Complementary medicines also cause side effects

 About 60 per cent of Australians use complementary medicines at least once a year.
-Many people believe that alternative or complementary preparations, such as herbal remedies, are safer because they are derived from natural sources.
+Many people believe that they are safer because they come from natural sources.
 This isn’t always true.

-Some herbs can act on the body as powerfully as any conventional medicine, and unwanted side effects can occur.
+Some herbal remedies act on the body as powerfully as any conventional medicine, and unwanted side effects can occur.

 Some examples of complementary medicines that can cause side effects include:

-- echinacea – more than 20 different types of reactions have been reported, including asthma attacks, hives, swelling, aching muscles and gastrointestinal upsets
+- echinacea – more than 20 different types of reactions have been reported.
+Some include asthma attacks, hives, swelling, aching muscles and gastrointestinal upsets

-- feverfew – pregnant women are cautioned against using this herb, as it can trigger uterine contractions.
-In animal experiments, the use of feverfew was found to trigger spontaneous abortions (miscarriages)
+- feverfew – pregnant women should not use this herb, as it can trigger uterine contractions.
+In animal experiments, feverfew triggered spontaneous abortions (miscarriages)

 Complementary medicines can interact with prescription medicines

-Some interactions between complementary medicines and prescription medicines that can put people’s health at risk include:
+Some combinations that can put people’s health at risk include:

 - Echinacea may interact with medications broken down by the liver.

 - St John’s wort increases serotonin.
-Taking St John’s wort at the same time as other medicines that increase serotonin (such as antidepressants) increases the risk of serotonin toxicity (serotonin syndrome) – symptoms include tremors, high temperature and low blood pressure and can range from mild to life threatening.
+If taken with other medicines that increase serotonin (such as antidepressants) it can cause serotonin toxicity.
+Serotonin toxicity can range from mild to life threatening.
+Symptoms include tremors, high temperature and low blood pressure.

 Alcohol used with medicines can cause side effects

-Consuming alcohol with some medicines can also cause unwanted and sometimes dangerous side effects.
+Drinking alcohol with some medicines can also cause unwanted (and sometimes dangerous) side effects.
 For example:

-- Alcohol can cause drowsiness or dizziness when taken with antihistamines, antidepressant medicines, sleeping tablets or medicines for anxiety.
+- Alcohol can cause drowsiness or dizziness when taken with (some) antihistamines, antidepressants, sleeping tablets or medicines for anxiety.

-- Medicines for high blood pressure and travel sickness, and some pain relievers can also be affected by alcohol.
+- Alcohol can affect medicines for high blood pressure and travel sickness, and some pain medicines can also be affected by alcohol.

-Alcohol can stay in your system for several hours after your last drink, so it is important to be aware that interactions can occur if you take your medication within this time frame.
+Remember that alcohol can stay in your system for several hours after your last drink, so it is important to be aware that interactions can occur long after you stop drinking.